 Most universities ask their students to clear out their belongings before they go on holiday.
 This makes traveling to and from school a burden because you have to carry everything.
 To avoid this headache, you should arrange with students who live in your area: you can use the same car to save on transport money.

 You should consider buying storage bags and boxes to make your space less cluttered.
 If you have a fridge, you should buy as many groceries as possible at the beginning of the semester and store them.
-Doing so will save money in the end because you will not feel tempted to buy expensive fast foods.
+Doing so will save money in the end because you will not feel tempted to buy expensive fast foods For digital needs apply for your pan card here.

 Check the Insurance